ι< CONTENTS < PREV HOME NEXT > INDEX >ι

 MORE COVERS >>

 Chesterman's airbrushed covers drew on the full gamut of sf paraphernalia, from astronauts and aliens to androids and cyborgs, or rockets and ray guns to silver machines and space opera.
-This boyish appeal was reinforced by Chesterman's women, whose clothes were so tight they almost seemed painted on, while a naked girl on The Traps of Time added further spice.
-The artworks continued on the spine and back cover, and several were produced as posters.
-One of these was 'sci-fi city', a futuristic metropolis featuring rockets as skyscrapers which was used for the cover of The Space Merchants and also for a stunning 35 x 55 cm poster promoting the new sf series as The Best of All Possible Worlds.
+This boyish appeal was reinforced by Chesterman's women whose clothes were so tight they seemed painted on, while a naked girl on The Traps of Time added further spice.
+The artwork continued on the spine and back cover and several were produced as posters.
+One of these was 'sci-fi city', a futuristic metropolis featuring rockets as skyscrapers which was used for the cover of The Space Merchants and also for a 35 x 55 cm poster promoting the new sf series as The Best of All Possible Worlds.

 Worlds